 Worst school.
 And worst of all special ed class.
 My 5 yr old ran out the school unto the streeet.
 Also the teacher lost my son on the way out of class A& didn't notice until mom asked were he was at.
 His class has a boy with violent tendencies that the teacher has reported to the principle & wont do anything because he doesn't want his school known if being bad.
 Well soon it will all be out.
 I will not tolerate my son being endangered because of their negligence

 Meyler Street Elementary School is a public elementary school in West Carson.
 The principal of Meyler Street Elementary School is Louie Carrillo.
-854 students go to Meyler Street Elementary School and are mostly Hispanic; Black, non-Hispanic; and Asian.
+854 students go to Meyler Street Elementary School and identify mostly as Hispanic; Black, non-Hispanic; and Asian.
 53% of the Meyler Street Elementary School students have "limited English proficiency."
 78% of the 854 students here have subsidized lunches.
 The student to teacher ratio at Meyler Street Elementary School is 18:1.
 Zion Lutheran School is one of the nearest elementary schools.

 - Computer arts